Nikjin22/taskflow-pro/README.md

 A modern web application for managing projects, tasks, and IT support tickets with role-based access control.

+## Note

+This project was built with AI-assisted development to accelerate learning and delivery.

 ## Tech Stack

 **Frontend:** React 18 · Vite · TailwindCSS · Zustand · React Query